Causes, Effects and Solutions to Industrial Pollution on Our Environment

 3. Cleaning of Resources

 Organic methods should be adopted to clean the water and soil, such as using microbes that use heavy metals and waste as feed naturally.
-Cooling rooms or bins need to be developed that allow industries to recycle the water they need instead of pushing it back into the natural water source it came from.
+Cooling rooms or bins need to also be developed to allow industries recycle the water they use instead of pushing it back into the natural water source it came from.

 4. Industry Site Selection

-Consideration of the location of the sites and the potential impact on the surrounding environment can help reduce harmful consequences.
+It’s also imperative to consider the location of sites before establishment and the potential impact on the surrounding environment as a way to help reduce harmful consequences.

 5. Proper Treatment of Industrial Waste

-By developing and implementing adequate treatment facilities for handling industrial waste and proper habits can reduce pollution.
+This can be attained by developing and implementing adequate treatment facilities for handling industrial waste and adopting proper habits that can help reduce pollution.

 6. Rebuilding Habitats and Afforestation